 This great waterfront city is the largest in Devon.
-It’s right on the border with Cornwall, and has the River Tamar, the sea, and Dartmoor National Park on its boundaries.
-There’s an historic connection with seafaring here, and Plymouth has prospered on a spirit of adventure and maritime trade.
-It’s always been a strategic port, and Devonport dockyard is one of the UK’s three operating naval bases, making the most of the wide, sheltered waters at the mouth of the Tamar.
+It’s right on the border with Cornwall and has the River Tamar, the sea and Dartmoor National Park on its boundaries.
+There’s a historic connection with seafaring here, and Plymouth has prospered on a spirit of adventure and maritime trade.
+It’s always been a strategic port and Devonport dockyard is one of the UK’s three operating naval bases, making the most of the wide, sheltered waters at the mouth of the Tamar.
 The port is also used by Brittany Ferries for their long-standing cross channel services to France and Spain.
-This background adds up to a busy city which has attracted investment in regeneration, infrastructure, business, and industry.
+This background adds up to a busy city which has attracted investment in regeneration, infrastructure, business and industry.

 The A38 is the main road route into Plymouth, from Exeter and the M5.
 Plymouth Station is on the Great Western Railway route with direct trains to London Paddington taking just over 3 hours, as well as local services throughout Devon and into Cornwall.
 Brittany Ferries is on your doorstep for services to France and Spain – a real asset to the city.
 Exeter Airport, an hour’s drive away, is the closest airport for UK and European flights.

 A large city like Plymouth offers a good balance of state and private schools, and there’s great provision for all age groups.
-Plymouth College of Art & Design and Plymouth University are at the heart of the centre, and student life is part and parcel of the life of this city.
+Plymouth College of Art & Design and Plymouth University are at the heart of the city, and student life is part and parcel of the life here.